 How can I integrate mobile scanning with my WMS?

 Once you have successfully chosen the right mobile scanners to meet your warehouse workflows, warehouse staff can easily access all of the valuable inventory data from within your WMS.
-The data captured using mobile barcode scanning can be shared with warehouse customers for complete visibility of their inventory and order accuracy levels.
+The data captured using mobile barcode scanning can be shared with warehouse customers for complete visibility of their inventory control and order accuracy levels.
 Warehouses can also insert an order verification process into their mobile scanning to guarantee order accuracy.
 Like an expert chef, having all the right ingredients, namely hardware and software in place to track, control, and monitor order accuracy comprises a key part of your recipe for effective mobile scanning.

 Pro-tip 3: Collect your inventory data and generate insights using a cloud-based WMS like 3PL Warehouse Manager.